Agents API

 -H "Content-Type: application/json" \

--d '{ "name": "experiment-new-greeting" }'
+-d '{ "branchName": "experiment-new-greeting" }'

 ```

-Merge back to `main` when you're ready:
+Merge back to `main` when you're ready — this also publishes the result to Sandbox:

 ```bash theme={"theme":{"light":"github-light","dark":"github-dark"}}